simonmichael/hledger/hledger-web/hledger-web.m4.md

 you can customise their urls with this.
 -->

-`--test`
-: run hledger-web's tests and exit. hspec test runner args may follow a --, eg: hledger-web --test -- --help

-hledger-web also supports many of hledger's general options.
+hledger-web also supports many of hledger's [general options](hledger.md#options):
-Query options and arguments may be used to set an initial filter, which although not shown in the UI, will restrict the data shown, in addition to any search query entered in the UI.

-Note that hledger-web shows accounts with zero balances by default, like `hledger-ui` (and unlike `hledger`).
-Using the `-E/--empty` flag at startup will hide them.

-If you see accounts which appear to have a zero balance, but cannot be hidden with `-E`: these have a mixed-cost balance which looks like zero when costs are hidden.
-Currently hledger-web does not show costs at all.

-## General options

 _generaloptions_

+hledger-web shows accounts with zero balances by default (like `hledger-ui`, and unlike `hledger`).
+Using the `-E/--empty` flag will reverse this behaviour.
+If you see accounts which appear to have a zero balance, but cannot be hidden with `-E`, it's because they have a mixed-cost balance, which looks like zero when costs are hidden.
+(hledger-web does not show costs.)

+Reporting options and/or query arguments can be used to set an initial query, which although not shown in the UI, will restrict the data shown (in addition to any search query entered in the UI).

 # PERMISSIONS